Philip H. Winterfeld

 Research Associate Professor, Petroleum Engineering

-Dr. Phil Winterfeld is a research associate in the Petroleum Engineering Department at the Colorado School of Mines.
+Dr. Phil Winterfeld is a research associate professor in the Petroleum Engineering Department at the Colorado School of Mines.
 He has a B.S. degree from MIT (1976) and a Ph.D. degree from the University of Minnesota (1981), both in chemical engineering.
-He is working with Professor Yu-Shu Wu and others to develop a comprehensive numerical simulator for modeling processes that would occur during CO2 geological sequestration.
-Dr. Winterfeld is a registered Professional Engineer in the state of Colorado.
+He a part of the Energy Modeling Group (EMG) that is headed by Professor Yu-Shu Wu, and is a registered Professional Engineer in the state of Colorado.

 - PhD, Chemical Engineering, University of Minnesota